Degeneration of endomorphisms of the complex projective space in the hybrid space: Abstract

 \section{Abstract}

-Consider a meromorphic familly of endomorphims of degree at least $2$ of a complex projective space that is parameterized by the unit disk.
+We consider a meromorphic family of endomorphisms of degree at least $2$ of a complex projective space that is parameterized by the unit disk.
 We prove that the measure of maximal entropy of these endomorphisms converges to the equilibrium measure of the associated non-Archimedean dynamical system when the system degenerates.
-The convergence holds in the hybrid space constructed by Boucksom and Jonsson.
+The convergence holds in the hybrid space constructed by Berkovich and further studied by Boucksom and Jonsson.
 We also infer from our analysis an estimate for the blow-up of the Lyapunov exponent near a pole in one-dimensional families of endomorphisms.